dolsem/simple-lambda-api/README.md

 });
 ```

-## Execution Stacks

-Lambda API v0.10 introduced execution stacks as a way to more efficiently process middleware.
-Execution stacks are automatically created for you when adding routes and middleware using the standard route convenience methods, as well as `METHOD()` and `use()`.
-This is a technical implementation that has made method-based middleware and additional wildcard functionality possible.

-Execution stacks are backwards compatible, so no code changes need to be made when upgrading from a lower version.
-The only caveat is with matching middleware to specific parameterized paths.
-Path-based middleware creates mount points that require methods to execute.
-This means that a `/users/:userId` middleware path would not execute if you defined a `/users/test` path.

-Execution stacks allow you to execute multiple middlewares based on a number of factors including path and method.
-For example, you can specify a global middleware to run on every `/user/*` route, with additional middleware running on just `/user/settings/*` routes, with more middleware running on just `GET` requests to `/users/settings/name`.
-Execution stacks inherit middleware from matching routes and methods higher up the stack, building a final stack that is unique to each route.
-Definition order also matters, meaning that routes defined _before_ global middleware **will not** have it as part of its execution stack.
-The same is true of any wildcard-based route, giving you flexibility and control over when middleware is applied.

-For debugging purposes, a new `REQUEST` property called `stack` has been added.
-If you name your middleware functions (either by assigning them to variables or using standard named functions), the `stack` property will return an array that lists the function names of the execution stack in processing order.

-## Lambda Proxy Integration

-Lambda Proxy Integration is an option in API Gateway that allows the details of an API request to be passed as the `event` parameter of a Lambda function.
-A typical API Gateway request event with Lambda Proxy Integration enabled can be found [here](https://docs.aws.amazon.com/lambda/latest/dg/eventsources.html#eventsources-api-gateway-request).

-Lambda API automatically parses this information to create a normalized `REQUEST` object.
-The request can then be routed using the APIs methods.

 ## ALB Integration

 AWS recently added support for Lambda functions as targets for Application Load Balancers.
 While the events from ALBs are similar to API Gateway, there are a number of differences that would require code changes based on implementation.
 Lambda API detects the event `interface` and automatically normalizes the `REQUEST` object.
 It also correctly formats the `RESPONSE` (supporting both multi-header and non-multi-header mode) for you.
 This allows you to call your Lambda function from API Gateway, ALB, or both, without requiring any code changes.